Gandi/hubot-phabs/README.md

         A comment can optionaly be added
         permission: phuser

+    .phab T123 sub <user>
+    .phad sub <user>
+    .phad T123 sub <user> + some comment
+    .phad T123 unsub <user> = some comment subscribes and unsubscribes users to tasks.
+        A comment can optionaly be added
+        permission: phuser

     .phab T123 on <someone> is low is open to <column>
         starting with `v2.2.0` it's possible to combine several commands to change a task.
 It detects actions to be taken according to the conjonction used: